Configuring a DXF from an Empty Drawing

 Set the units to unitless then click OK.

-Selecting the object and viewing its properties should now display the object as a Block Reference with the TIER attribute in the Attributes section.
+Selecting the object and viewing its properties should now display the object as a Block Reference with the TIER and BLOCK_ID attributes in the Attributes section.

 Lastly, select the object (block reference) and place it on the APV - Tracker Main layer.